Skip to main content

 Speakers: Anastasiia Puzyrina, Jacqueline Flowers

-Mapping the Autonomic Landscape: Identify the neurobiological markers of sympathetic mobilization and dorsal vagal immobilization within the attachment dyad.
+Mapping the Autonomic Landscape: Identify the neurobiological markers of high autonomic arousal (fight/flight) and physiological shutdown (immobilization) within the attachment dyad.

-Somatic Stabilization: Integrate SE-informed techniques of titration and interoceptive tracking to expand the "window of tolerance" during high-arousal conflicts.
+Somatic Stabilization: Integrate somatic tracking and paced processing techniques to expand the nervous system's capacity—or "window of tolerance"—during high-arousal conflicts.

-Neural Re-patterning: Utilize EFT-based interventions to transition from reactive defensive postures to primary emotional vulnerability, fostering the development of earned security.
+Neural Re-patterning: Utilize attachment-focused and somatic-informed interventions to transition clients from reactive defensive postures to primary emotional vulnerability, fostering earned security.

-This condensed 30 min masterclass offers a sophisticated toolkit for practitioners seeking to bridge the gap between neurophysiology and relational repair.
+Session Format: This condensed 30-minute focused session offers a sophisticated, somatic toolkit for practitioners seeking to bridge the gap between neurophysiology and relational repair.

 May 31, 2026 at 11:00 a.m. — May 31, 2026 at 12:30 p.m.